revbayes/revbayes.github.io/tutorials/intro/revgadgets.md

 {% endfigcaption %}
 {% endfigure %}

+While the above example includes two states (a BiSSE analysis), the same workflow is appropriate for models of multi-state traits (MuSSE).
+For plotting the rates from an analysis with hidden states (HiSSE), check out `plotHiSSE()`.

 The ancestral state estimates may be plotted similarly to in the ancestral states section above.
 ```R
 bisse_anc_states_file <- "data/anc_states_primates_BiSSE_activity_period_results.tree"